-We have granted the underwriters an option for a period of 30 days to purchase up to an additional
+We have granted the underwriters an option for a period of 30 days to purchase up to an additional 2,206,500 shares of our common stock.

 The underwriters expect to deliver the shares against payment in New York, New York on , 2023.